-These factors have combined to convince Harper Adams University and Keele University that the time is right to create a vet school that meets the challenges of today’s veterinary industry.
-Harper Adams has a strong pedigree in animal sciences, veterinary nursing and veterinary physiotherapy, whilst Keele has a long history in the life sciences and human medicine.
-Between them they have 186 years of heritage in the combined animal, human and environmental health (one health) education sector.
+These factors have combined to lead to the creation of a unique and agile model for a vet school that meets the challenges of today’s veterinary industry.
+Harper Adams has a strong pedigree in animal sciences, veterinary nursing, veterinary physiotherapy and agricultural sustainability, whilst Keele has a long history in the life sciences and human medicine.
+Between them, they have 186 years of heritage in the combined animal, human and environmental health (one health) education sector.

 In addition, the Royal College of Veterinary Surgeons (RCVS), has highlighted the importance of opening up the veterinary profession to a more representative, diverse body of vets.
 The Harper and Keele Veterinary School recognises that some potentially strong, academically able future vets have been being discouraged from aspiring to the profession by lack of access to work experience opportunities and/or the fierce competition for vet school places.
 Mindful of this, both institutions are developing alternative routes to enter the new School in the form of Year 0 and Foundation options.

 Pooling both university's ambitions, skills and resources in a joint venture, the Harper and Keele Veterinary School is a significant step forward in the provision of veterinary medicine in the UK.

 The Harper and Keele Veterinary School is unique in that it provides students with access to resources from two universities.

 All students at the Vet School have access to Harper’s working farm, which includes key livestock – beef, dairy, poultry, pigs and sheep – allowing students easy access to many commercial livestock facilities, which offer extensive support for learning, teaching and research.

 Veterinary Education Centre